The Worm in Paradise: Plot

 A hundred years after the arrival of colonists aboard the Snowball 9, planet Eden has become home to half a billion people.
 In this paradise managed by robots there is not any crime, taxes, unemployment, or freedom.
-The population lives in a domed "megapolis," and perhaps due to the war that occurred during Return to Eden, there is not any contact between the cities and the surrounding natural world.
-The occasional sighting of flying saucers keeps the population afraid from going outside.
+The population lives in a domed "megapolis", and, perhaps due to the war that occurred during Return to Eden, there is not any contact between the cities and the surrounding natural world.
+The occasional sighting of flying saucers keeps the population afraid to go outside.

 The main character, a nameless citizen of Enoch, starts the game in a beautiful garden where everything seems fine.
 He picks an apple from a tree, a worm pops out, and the player follows it outside the garden, through the desert, and then he awakens.
 It was only a simulation, one of the many forms of entertainment available during the reign of the third Kim.
 This "Garden of Eden as a prison" allegory sets the mood for the entire game.
 The objective is to explore the city, and while doing so the player must gather clues to unmask the government conspiracy behind the flying saucers.